Understanding Lack of Empathy After Brain Injury and How to Cope

 Develop Awareness

-Second, try to direct the person’s attention to the feelings of others.
+Second, try to direct your loved one’s attention to the feelings of others.
 This can help them develop a better awareness of another person’s emotions.
+Do this by asking them questions about others and talking with them about other people’s circumstances.

 Nurture Social Skills

-Lack of empathy after brain injury can make it hard for patients to maintain relationships.
-Therefore, it is helpful to remind them how to keep their friendships alive, especially if they struggle with social skills.
+Brain injury lack of empathy can make it hard for individuals to maintain relationships.
+Therefore, they benefit from reminders to invest in their friendships, especially if they struggle with social skills.

 Some things you can remind them to do include: